koush/EFI-X99/README.md

 Wanna pimp your ride?
 Enable [XMP](http://www.intel.com/content/www/us/en/gaming/extreme-memory-profile-xmp.html) Profile 1 in the BIOS.
 It's overclocking your RAM, so it may make your system unstable.
 That's why I didn't have it enabled out the gate.

 ### Staying Up To Date
 I'll be making improvements and fixes as needed.
-To stay up to date, use [EFI Mounter](http://www.insanelymac.com/forum/files/file/528-efi-mounter/) to mount your EFI partition (or do it manually with mounnt_msdos if you know the partition, typically /dev/disk0s1).
+To stay up to date, use [EFI Mounter](http://www.insanelymac.com/forum/files/file/528-efi-mounter/) to mount your EFI partition (or do it manually with mount_msdos if you know the partition, typically /dev/disk0s1).

 ```sh
 cd /Volumes/EFI/EFI